iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 92 | PWM Interface
 =================================================

+Vertiq's high power :ref:`PWM output interface <manual_high_power_pwm_>` provides access to a PWM output driver with read/write accessibility to the frequency, duty cycle, and mode.
+At the hardware level, this driver is an **open-drain MOSFET without an internal pull up resistor**.
+The mode parameter determines which portion of the PWM cycle the duty cycle represents, high or low, and is dependent on your application’s hardware setup.

     .. table:: PWM Interface
         :widths: 8 18 15 10 5 50
         :class: tight-table